G

 Where to Find the Goldcrest

 The northern populations will head south once it starts getting colder.
-Goldcrests are partly migratory, and species living in the north will migrate south for winter and can travel around 620 miles in seven days.
+Goldcrests are partly migratory, and those living in the north will migrate south for winter and can travel around 620 miles in seven days.

 When mating season comes around, goldcrests prefer areas with conifers and mixed woodlands.
 This could include gardens and parks that contain conifers.
 However, they prefer deciduous trees and scrub outside of the mating season.